opendata-swiss/eCH-0285-Use-of-controlled-vocabularies/document/10_licences.md

 ## Change log
 - The license property is now inherided from dcat:Resource, rather than being implemented Ad Hoc in each classes.
-- The type of licenses used is no restricted to [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) and [SPDX License List](https://spdx.org/licenses/)
+- The type of licenses used is now restricted to [VOCAB-CH-LICENSE](https://www.dcat-ap.ch/vocabulary/licenses/20240716.html) and [SPDX License List](https://spdx.org/licenses/)

 ## Discussion: